Contact us | About us

 Climate Change Mitigation through Organic Food: Emission Reduction, Carbon Footprint, and Resilience Strategies

-What is Climate Change Mitigation through Organic Food?
-Climate change mitigation through organic food involves reducing greenhouse gas emissions by promoting sustainable agricultural practices.
-Organic farming minimizes the use of synthetic fertilizers and pesticides, which are major contributors to carbon emissions.
-According to the Rodale Institute, organic farming can sequester carbon in the soil, thus…
+Climate change mitigation through organic food focuses on reducing greenhouse gas emissions by implementing sustainable agricultural practices.
+Organic farming minimizes the use of synthetic fertilizers and pesticides, which are significant sources of carbon emissions, while promoting soil health and biodiversity.
+Research indicates that organic methods can sequester carbon in the soil, enhance ecosystem resilience, and…

 Read More